installg3ntoo/inventures-backend/docs/README.md

 ## Deployment

-The whole backend is deployed in an EC2 instance in AWS, using NGINX as a reverse proxy for HTTPS using certbot for SSL certificate.
+The backend is deployed on an EC2 instance in AWS, using NGINX as a reverse proxy to handle HTTPS with Certbot for SSL certificates.
+The primary reason for enforcing HTTPS is that the API key is transmitted via cookies.
+Since cookies can be intercepted in unsecured connections (HTTP), using HTTPS ensures data encryption, preventing potential security risks such as man-in-the-middle (MITM) attacks.

 The backend url is in the emails info.
 The structure of the app can be seen as the following diagram:

 ![App Structure Diagram](diagram.png)